-Before joining Michigan Radio, I did a variety of jobs at other stations, produced music documentaries for NPR, and did voice-overs for funeral homes, truck engine repair training modules and I was even the voice of a cartoon hepatitis virus — yes, you read that right.
+Fun fact: I’ve done voiceovers for funeral homes, truck engine repair training modules and even a cartoon hepatitis virus — yes, you read that right.

 I grew up in Nashville, Tennessee, before the city was full of hipsters, moved to Michigan for school and I stay here because I fell in love with snow, the Great Lakes, and the stories there are to tell about this area.